abarker/typped/doc/sphinx_docs/dispatching.rst

 ``recursive_parse`` function instead calls a function ``dispatch_handler``.
 This function takes an argument which specifies whether to fetch a head or a tail handler.
-This function selects a construct, as described above, and returns the handler function (actually a wrapper function that first runs the handler and then does type checking on the returned subtree).
+This function selects a construct, as described above, and returns the handler function (which is actually a wrapper function that first runs the handler and then does type checking on the returned subtree).
 For convenience the arguments to the handler are bound, since they are already known.

-The typing system which is implemented in the Typped parser is also based on the preconditioned dispatching design.
-Type-signature information can optionally be associated with any particular head or tail handler function.
-The type system is discussed more in later sections.

 .. note::